 Here, the local scope did not contain a variable named

 favouriteTopping, but this did not cause an error.
 Python's rule for evaluating variables is that, if a variable needs to be evaluated which does not exist in the local scope, then it looks for it in the global scope.
 In our case, it indeed found

 favouriteTopping in the global scope.
 (In a more general case with one function body calling another function you would have three scopes; Python always checks the "localmost" first and goes one step at a time to the global scope until the variable is found.)

 | Two of the examples above, with |

 Function arguments are always treated as new local variables, as the following broken code fragment illustrates (it attempts to reset the variable

 Like many other things, the normal flow described above works for 99% of all situations.
 But that remaining 1% of the time, you really might want to change a global variable from within a function.
 Python allows you to do this using the

 Here's a modification of the earlier

-global in a function lets you change the global value from within the function.
+global in the function.
+This lets you change the global value from within the function.